tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 ```
 Ownership at Compile-time
 : Read, Write, and Own perms are tracked on each variable
-: Ruest requires that a variable have the appro
+: Rust requires that a variable have the appropriate perms for the operation
+: Perms are changed if the variable is **moved** or **borrowed**
+: Moving a non-copyable type requires RO perms, and eliminates all perms on the original var

 #### From the quiz